Charles E W Bean, Diaries, AWM38 3DRL 606/38B/1 - Notebook - Part 3

 be particularly jsut be especially the safest

-defence under the circumstance .
+defence under the circumstance.
 Britain

-fast proving in strength ; But were not
+fast growing in strength; but were not

 yet strong enough although they were

-wealth their and were beginning to
+wealthy their and were beginning to

 a navy, they were not strong enough

-to enable great Britain to counter balance
+to enable Great Britain to counter balance

 the strongest power in the world without